Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Hughes-freeness of the Lewin--Lewin division ring

-So again combining universality and maximality of rank functions first over $C$ and then over $kN$ as in the proof of \cref{lem:HF_amalg}, it follows that $\mathcal{D}_{kN}$ and $U(C)$ are $kN$-isomorphic.
-In particular, $U(C)$ is Hughes-free.
-Finally, the Lewin--Lewin division ring is the Ore localization of $U(C)[t^{\pm 1};\tau]$, which according to Lemma \ref{lem:HF_cyclic} is $kG$-isomorphic to the Hughes-free $kG$-division ring of fractions $\mathcal{D}_{kG}$.
-This concludes the proof of the case where $R$ involves a generator with exponent sum zero.
+Finally, $\overline{kG}$ is the Ore localisation of $\overline{kN}[t^{\pm 1};\tau]$, which according to Lemma \ref{lem:HF_cyclic} is $kG$-isomorphic to the Hughes-free $kG$-division ring of fractions $\mathcal{D}_{kG}$.
+This concludes the proof of the case where $R$ involves a generator with exponent sum zero, and hence the theorem. \qedhere \end{proof}

-Suppose now that $R$ involves no generator with exponent sum zero.
-If this is the case, then by \cite[Proposition 2]{LewinLewinORTF} the one relator group $H := G * \Z$ can be given a one-relator presentation where the cyclically reduced word has complexity strictly less than that of $R$.
-By induction, we conclude that $\overline{kH} = \mathcal D_{kH}$.
-Lewin--Lewin set $\overline{kG}$ to be the division closure of $kG$ inside $\overline{kH}$, and this is just $\mathcal D_{kG}$. \qedhere \end{proof}

 \begin{rem} The above proof shows that the Lewin--Lewin construction can be further extended to crossed products $k * G$. \end{rem}